rig0/PCSX-2-Steam/README.md

 ![alt text](https://github.com/rig0/PCSX-2-Steam/blob/master/imgs/folders.png "Folder Hierchy")

-2. Copy your emulator and its files to the 'Emulator' folder.
+2. Move your emulator and its files to the 'Emulator' folder.

 3. Rename the pcsx2-xxxx.exe to pcsx2.exe

-4. Copy your ROMs to 'Games' folder
+4. Move your ROMs to 'Games' folder

 5. Extract the contents of the included .zip file to the 'PCSX2Steam' folder